Gum Disease Treatment

 If you suffer from gum disease, our experts in Issaquah provide treatments that can restore the health to your gums.

-Also termed periodontal disease, periodontitis is a type of gum disease which surrounds your teeth.
-It is among the primary reasons for tooth decay in adults.
+Gum disease is among the primary reasons for tooth decay in adults.
 Since this problem is asymptomatic for many patients, the disease can progress to advanced stages completely unnoticed.
 It is therefore important to visit your dentist regularly, as your dental practitioner will check your teeth for any indications of periodontal disease by measuring the depth of “pockets”, or the gaps which form between your gums and teeth.

 The major reason behind gum disease is excessive buildup of plaque, a sticky kind of bacterial formation on the surface of your teeth.
 It can usually be removed through regular brushing, flossing, and regular dental checkups.
 However, if not eliminated properly, it will continue to collect on the teeth, creating toxins which have the potential to destroy the gums and the underlying bone structure.
 Periodontal disease forms exactly below the gum line and forms small pockets which create tiny voids between the teeth and gums.
 It mainly consists of two stages: Gingivitis and Periodontitis.